 On the contrary, they have maintained their firm position on financial crime and regulatory reporting, which for many firms has supercharged their digital transformation programmes so that their operational and compliance technology can support a remote or office-based workforce.

 As a result, we foresee a very different RegTech market moving forward.
-In this The TRADE article, SteelEye CEO, Matt Smith highlights key areas where we expect to see the most change in 2021 and beyond.

 We have already seen growing interest in holistic surveillance by some regulators, but in 2021 we predict a market-wide drive for genuine holistic RegTech platforms, as the market matures and technology advances.
 Using siloed technology for different types of surveillance and different regulatory reporting obligations simply makes no sense, as much of the data is reused across solutions.